 The biggest mistake that conventional business thinkers make, is that they believe supply is limited.
 But that’s not always the case.
 But even if it was the case, it’s harmful to adopt that mindset.

 I think that most people, entrepreneurs and those who are employed, are afraid that someone else beats them to “it.”

 Right?
-We fear that we lose our clients, business, contracts, attention—and that we lose everything we worked so hard for as a result.
+We fear that we will lose our clients, business, contracts, attention—and that we will lose everything we worked so hard for as a result.